-The London Borough of Croydon ('the Council') is the Licensing Authority for the purposes of the Act and is required to publish a Statement of Principles ('the Statement') which it proposes to apply when exercising it's licensing functions under the Act.
+The London Borough of Croydon ('the Council') is the Licensing Authority for the purposes of the Act and is required to publish a Statement of Principles ('the Statement') which it proposes to apply when exercising its licensing functions under the Act.
 The Council's original Statement was approved by the full Council on 27 November 2006.
-Such Statements last for a maximum of three years but can reviewed and revised by the Council at any time.
-All such reviews and revisions of the Statement was first reviewed and subsequently re published by the Council, in accordance with the legislation, on 31 January 2010.
-This is therefore the second statutory review the Council has undertaken.
+Statements last for a maximum of three years but can be reviewed and revised by the Council at any time.
+All such reviews and revisions of the Statement will be subject to consultation and subsequently re-publication.
+The Statement was reviewed and subsequently re published by the Council, in accordance with the legislation, on 31 January 2010 and 31 January 2013.
+This is the third statutory review the Council has undertaken.